Traditional Splint Woven Fish Creel or Purse Basket

 - Traditional methods for basket making and wood carving

 - Create a fish creel or purse basket

 Billy Ray Sims was born in Sevierville, Tennessee and lives in Camden, Maine where he is a magazine editor.
 He makes baskets on a commission basis, and his work is in many collections including the Smithsonian and the Essex Shipbuilding Museum.
 Sims’ basketry spans traditional styles from the Gullah baskets of South Carolina, Cherokee River Cane, New England Black Ash, and native Appalachian White Oak.

-During this workshop students will learn to render basket material from two of the most beautiful of traditional basketmaking materials: southern white oak and northern black ash trees.
-You can choose from these options to yield a treasured, woven heirloom.
-Participants will create a fishing creel or purse woven on a mold using hardwood splint that they will learn to split, shape and process from a harvested tree.
-Finishing elements can include a cherry wood or leather lid and strap for your basket.
+Students will learn to render basket material from two of the most beautiful of traditional basketmaking materials: southern white oak and northern black ash trees.
+You will weave a treasured, woven heirloom.
+Participants will create a fishing creel on a mold using hardwood splint that they will learn to split, shape, and process from a harvested tree.
+Finishing elements include a cherry wood lid and leather strap for your basket.
 During class you will discover the traditional methods used for hundreds of years, and leave with a beautiful, one-of-a-kind basket.
 Open to all skill levels, however you must have enough hand strength for handling edge tools and greenwood processing.

 COURSE FEE: $435 · materials list